hbctraining/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 If desired you could just run the `tar` command after the `wget` command in the above script to automatically unpack the reference data.

-## Local access via Odyssey or O2
+## Local access via FAS-RC cluster or O2

-Downloading the reference data from biological database or iGenomes might not be necessary since the Harvard Odyssey and O2 clusters have **shared reference data** downloaded from iGenomes available to its users.
+Downloading the reference data from biological database or iGenomes might not be necessary since the Harvard FAS-RC cluster and O2 clusters have **shared reference data** downloaded from iGenomes available to its users.

-The Odyssey shared data is located at `/n/groups/shared_databases/igenome/`.
+The FAS-RC cluster shared data is located at `/n/groups/shared_databases/igenome/`.
 Instead of using storage space inside your folder, give the path to the reference data in these shared databases instead.

 Let's explore what's available within the `igenome` folder and how to find the reference sequence and gene annotation files.